Dewi Lake

-Dewi Lake is a Welsh rugby union player currently playing for United Rugby Championship side Ospreys and the Wales national side as a hooker.
+Dewi Lake is a Welsh rugby union player, who plays for Gloucester and Wales as a hooker.
 Lake made his international debut against Ireland in the 2022 Six Nations Championship.
+He is a fluent Welsh speaker.

 Club career

 Youth rugby

 Before focusing on rugby, Lake participated in gymnastics, representing Wales as a schoolboy.
 Lake first played for Bridgend Ravens and Neath RFC at youth level, before joining the Ospreys academy as a back row.
 Shortly after his arrival, Lake was converted to hooker.

 Ospreys

 Lake made his Ospreys debut in 2018 against Zebre.
 Lake scored his first Ospreys try in the Round 6 meeting with Munster on 15 November 2020, before scoring his second try against Benetton the following week.

 On 1 March 2021, Lake signed a new two year deal to remain with the Ospreys.

 On 20 January 2023, Lake scored the Ospreys first try against Leicester Tigers as they secured their place in the knockout rounds of the 2022–23 European Rugby Champions Cup.
 He suffered a knee injury during the match, which ruled him out of the 2023 Six Nations Championship.

 Lake made his return to fitness in time for the round of 16 match against the Saracens, coming off the bench in the 35–20 loss.
 Shortly after, he signed an extension with the Ospreys.

 Lake signed a further extension in January 2025.

+In December 2025, Lake signed for Premiership Rugby club Gloucester ahead of the 2026–27 season.
+His contract with Ospreys was due end at the end of the 2025–26 season.
+The decision came with the uncertainty that the team could be cut altogether, as WRU looked to reduce the number of professional teams from four to three.